shababcardinity/fjundzer/README.md

 ## ► About us
 Cardinity is a licensed payment institution, active in the European Union, registered on VISA Europe and MasterCard International associations to provide <b>e-commerce credit card processing services</b> for online merchants.

 We operate not only as a <u>payment gateway</u> but also as an <u>acquiring Bank</u>.
-With over 10 years of experience in providing reliable online payment services, we continue to grow and improve as a perfect solution for your businesses.
+With over 10 years of experience in providing reliable online payment services, we continue to grow and improve as a perfect payment service solution for your businesses.

 Cardinity is certified as PCI-DSS level 1 payment service provider and always assures a secure environment for transactions.